How Do You Remove Popcorn Ceiling Texture?

 2. Put on your respirator, eye protection, and gloves.

-3. Use a pump sprayer to mist the popcorn ceiling with warm water, but only cover an area that you can remove in a few minutes.
+3. Use a pump sprayer to mist the popcorn ceiling with warm water, but only cover an area that can be removed in a few minutes.

 4. Let the warm water soak into the popcorn ceiling for 8-10 minutes.